These are the platforms that have banned Trump and his allies

-The moves are meant to guard against further efforts to incite violence and come after months of Trump’s relentless and unfounded allegations of voter fraud and his refusal to accept his loss in the 2020 election.
-The platforms have been met with cries of censorship from Trump’s allies and reluctant applause from others who see their efforts as long overdue.
-Here’s how the platforms cracked down on Trump and his allies:

-Twitter started slapping a label on Trump’s claims he won the 2020 election in November: “This claim about election fraud is disputed.”
-The platform didn’t attempt to limit his 88 million followers from viewing or sharing such postings, as it had in June for Trump’s tweets labeling Minneapolis protesters rallying against police brutality following the death of George Floyd as “THUGS.”
+Twitter started slapping a label on Trump’s claims that he won the 2020 election in November: “This claim about election fraud is disputed.”
+The platform didn’t attempt to limit his 88 million followers from viewing or sharing such postings, as it had in June for Trump’s tweets labeling the people demonstrating after the killing of George Floyd as “THUGS.”

-Fast forward to Wednesday: The platform locked Trump out of his account for 12 hours following the Capitol assault and said it wouldn’t return access until he deleted three tweets that Twitter said violated its content policy.
+Fast-forward to Wednesday: The platform locked Trump out of his account for 12 hours following the Capitol assault and said it wouldn’t return access until he deleted three tweets that Twitter said violated its content policy.
 Then, on Friday, following two more incendiary tweets from Trump, Twitter announced a permanent ban on his account.
 The platform also later suspended @POTUS, the official account for the presidency, and his @TeamTrump campaign account after Trump attempted to try to skirt the ban.

 Two Twitter accounts belonging to pro-Trump lawyer Lin Wood were also permanently suspended Thursday over tweets that the platform said incited violence.
-A Twitter spokesperson did not immediately respond to a request for comment.
+A Twitter representative did not immediately respond to a request for comment.

-A Saturday tweet by Rudy Giuliani linking to his appearance on the Stephen K. Bannon podcast “War Room” and claiming that YouTube was censoring him, was slapped with this label on Twitter: “This claim of election fraud is disputed, and this Tweet can’t be replied to, retweeted or liked due to a risk of violence.”
+A Saturday tweet by Rudolph W. Giuliani linking to his appearance on the Stephen K. Bannon podcast “War Room” and claiming that YouTube was censoring him was slapped with this label on Twitter: “This claim of election fraud is disputed, and this Tweet can’t be replied to, retweeted or liked due to a risk of violence.”
 Trump’s personal attorney had falsely claimed on the podcast that the Capitol rioters were “trained anarchists” attempting to frame Trump.

-Twitter permanently banned Bannon, a former White House chief strategist, following the November election after he suggested in a video that Dr. Anthony S. Fauci, the nation’s top infectious-disease expert, and FBI Director Christopher A. Wray should be beheaded.
+Twitter permanently banned Bannon, a former White House chief strategist, following the November election after he suggested in a video that Anthony S. Fauci, the nation’s top infectious-disease expert, and FBI Director Christopher A. Wray should be beheaded.

-And one of Trump’s oldest allies, Roger Stone, was permanently banned in 2017 after mocking prominent journalists and media personalities.
+Longtime Trump ally Roger Stone was permanently banned in 2017 after mocking prominent journalists and media personalities.

 Facebook and Instagram